 By regular daily practice the chattering, unruly mind gradually becomes calmer and develops clarity.
 The way our mind works becomes less confusing to us and we begin to understand the habits of mind that hold us back from happiness and freedom.
 We become kinder to ourselves and those around us.
 Meditation is a practical matter: increased awareness brings an ability to make the most of ourselves in our daily lives.

-The class runs on Tuesdays during University term time.
-Please note that there will be no class on Tuesday 30th May and that we are currently meeting in a new room at the Regents Street campus.
+The class has now broken up for the summer and will be resuming in the autumn.
+Details of the start date will appear here once the room has been rebooked.
+The class takes place at the Regents Street campus.
 If you are coming for the first time please arrive by 7.30.
-If you have been before please arrive by 8.00
+If you have been before please arrive by 8.00.

 Individual and group instruction is given in Samatha meditation and in particular in mindfulness of breathing.